 Interestingly, in some of the ‘backwoods’ east of Canberra, there were illegal military training grounds for fighters for the conflict that had been brewing in ‘Yugoslavia’.
 Yet this perturbation to national security was eliminated and the police returned to hunting for marijuana plantations, while the second and third generation of the migrants expanded their businesses and our culinary appreciation.

 So what went wrong in Australia?
 Racism knows no limitations and is so easily fed by fear of loss.
-I once had a friend, a Labor politician in the Federal Parliament.
+I once had a great friend, a Labor politician in the Federal Parliament.
 His then electorate of Kalgoorlie was bigger than western Europe.
 He represented the interests of the aborigines, pastoralists, miners and prostitutes with egalitarian skill.
 However, in about 1993, he came under the influence of a new force in Australian politics, a racist anti-immigration movement.
 He explained to me that in his electorate the strongest pressure to reduce migration came from the migrant communities.

 True or not, Australia has since the 1990’s become a state in siege welcoming only the rich, a state where those who desperately seek their right to life and freedom are turned away.
 The glory of egalitarian Australia, built economically and culturally on labour of immigrants, has been forgotten by politicians who realise that to capture the vote of the mediocrity, you need only wave the anti-immigration terrorist and religious banners.

-Australia, with less than 25 million persons, a continent that must be capable of supporting over 200 million humans, a refuge for refugees, is now one of the world’s best example of racism.
+Australia, with only 25 million persons, a continent that must be capable of supporting over 200 million humans, a refuge for refugees, is now one of the world’s best example of racism.
 One can only hope that European countries adopt more generosity towards refugees – whatever their reasons for seeking refuge – be a Samaritan.